Supriyo-Mandal/SDESheetChallenge/Day 5/Search in a 2D matrix/README.md

-# Day 2 - Kadane's Algorithm
+# Day 5 - Search in a Sorted 2D Matrix

 > Part of my #SDESheetChallenge journey.